 And other technologies that they bring in slicing of course, to stimulate the conversation with the people that'll be developing applications or services on the network showing the new possibilities.
 But getting kind of an open dialogue going with also the different application developers as well, thinking about brainstorming.

-- 6m53s Speaker 2
+- Guest Speaker 6m53s

 -

 Here's my idea, your idea and then one plus one hopefully becomes three.
 Yeah, so they very nicely showcase the technology advantage that T Mobile enjoys right now.
 They're the only one in The US who have five gs advanced, which allows them for the L4s.
-They're the only ones who have announced slicing on a nationwide basis, even though I think we will see a lot more announcing The standalone core thing is like, from what we can tell, Verizon and AT and T are highly pregnant with that.
+They're the only ones who have announced slicing on a nationwide basis, even though I think we will see a lot more announcing The standalone core thing is like, from what we can tell, Verizon and AT&T are highly pregnant with that.

-- 7m30s Speaker 1
+- Roger Entner 7m30s

 -